EpiGrid Cloud Solutions Enable Rocket Mavericks to Soar Above the Clouds

 The Results: Enhanced Collaboration and Accelerated Design

 To empower the type of design collaboration required by the Mavericks team, EpiGrid integrated a Cloud infrastructure with their existing network and PDM vaults.
 Teams from all around the world had immediate access to data and unparalleled collaboration capabilities on demand.
-As icing on the cake, EpiGrid provided all of the required IT infrastructure and CAD administration support services, allowing design teams to focus on design rather than IT administration.
+As icing on the cake, EpiGrid provided all required IT infrastructure and CAD administration support services, allowing design teams to focus on design rather than IT administration.

 As a result of the powerful environment provided by EpiGrid, Mavericks was able to accelerate their design cycles using flexible computing resources, collaborate on designs, and share data on a global scale.
 They reduced their design validation costs and the need for specialized hardware for simulation tasks.
 Combined with their ability to focus on design and not on IT obstacles, Rocket Mavericks was able to see an overall reduction in costs.

 EpiGrid hosts SOLIDWORKS and other engineering applications in the Cloud and provides user access with virtually any device using their secure, private Cloud VDIs.
-The EpiGrid VDI™ is a high performance virtual desktop for engineering applications that is cost-effective, secure, and accessible from virtually any device including thin clients and tablets.
+The EpiGrid VDI™ is a high-performance virtual desktop for engineering applications that is cost-effective, secure, and accessible from virtually any device, including thin clients and tablets.